 Push Your Limits

 There are no hard and fast rules for web content creation.
-If required, you can stray from grammar rules or write titillating headlines.
+If required, you can stray from grammar rules or write catchy headlines that don’t necessarily conform to guidelines.
 Even a micro-element like a call-to-action can make a huge difference to your content performance.
 So, experiment with all your website elements until you find standout content.

 Write Action-Oriented Content

-The whole exercise of writing web content will be futile, if it doesn’t prompt action from consumers.
-To avoid that, use plenty of action words like click here, get started, book a demo, etc. Use internal links to guide users towards your conversion goal smoothly.
+The whole exercise of writing web content will be futile if it doesn’t prompt action from consumers.
+To avoid that, use plenty of action words like click here, get started, book a demo, etc. Use internal links to guide users toward your conversion goal smoothly.
 If nothing else, ask users to leave comments or share your content on social media.

 Proofread, Proofread, Proofread

-Typos and misspellings are blunders you need to avoid at all cost when writing content for your website.
+Typos and misspellings are blunders you need to avoid at all costs when writing content for your website.

 To avoid them, use online editors like Grammarly to proofread your content.
-It not only flags wordy sentences and spelling errors, but also scores your content against global benchmarks (in premium package only).
-Plus, it pinpoints content’s grade level and suggests better word choices, simplifying your editing process to a great degree.
+It not only flags wordy sentences and spelling errors but also scores your content against global benchmarks (in the premium package only).
+Plus, it pinpoints the content’s grade level and suggests better word choices, simplifying your editing process to a great degree.

 A/B Test Your Content